-I was reading Rosemary Gladstar’s great book, Family Herbal when I first “met” Hawthorn.
-She thinks every woman should feed Hawthorn jam to their husbands over 40 to keep their hearts healthy.
-This is a significant claim to make, and I appreciate Rosemary’s teachings so I started my research and dug deep in the books and other resources.
+I met Hawthorn first in one of Rosemary Gladstar‘s books.
+She stated that every woman should feed their husbands (over 40) Hawthorn jam to keep their hearts healthy.
+This is a significant claim to make, and I appreciate Rosemary’s teachings so I started my research to discover recent research results about Hawthorn.

 A little history